anoma/juvix-docs/docs/reference/language/functions.juvix.md

 In Juvix, a function declaration is composed of a type signature and the body of the function.
 The type signature specifies the types of the arguments and the return type of the function.
-Constants are considered as functions with no arguments.
+Constants are considered to be functions with no arguments.
 The body of a function can either be a single expression or a set of function clauses when pattern matching is employed.